Tax Preparation Help

 If you and another person owned the home jointly but file separate returns, each of you can exclude up to $250,000 of gain from the sale of your interest in the home if each of you meets the three conditions just listed.

-You can exclude up to $500,000 of the gain on the sale of your main home if all of the following are true.
+You may be able to exclude up to $500,000 of the gain on the sale of your main home if you are married and file a joint return and meet the requirements listed in the discussion of the special rules for joint returns, later, under Married Persons.

 Ownership and Use Tests